 Bobbie’s Dairy Dip

-Another classic Nashville ice cream shop: Bobbie’s Dairy Dip.
+Bobbie’s Dairy Dip is one of Nashville’s most iconic ice cream shops.
 They’ve been keeping it simple since 1951, focusing on milkshakes, burgers, and ice cream.
 The colorful location off Charlotte Avenue will make you feel like you’re in a ’50s throwback movie.
 It’s the perfect spot too cool off on a hot summer day.

 Pied Piper Creamery